Drought is the great enemy of human civilization

 Ancient drought

 The mega-drought brought unimaginable hardship.
 The Egyptian sage Ipuwer wrote "the desert claims the land, towns are ravaged, Upper Egypt became a wasteland".
-The epitaph of Ankhtifi, a local Egyptian ruler, described desperate hunger and cannabilism.
-The disaster marked the end of Egypt's Old Kingdom, and the last of the pyramids.
+The fall of the Egyptian Old Kingdom — BBC The epitaph of Ankhtifi, a local Egyptian ruler, described desperate hunger and cannabilism.
+Ankhtifi — Wikipedia The disaster marked the end of Egypt's Old Kingdom, and the last of the pyramids.
+The fall of the Egyptian Old Kingdom — BBC

 This was easily one of the most destructive mega-droughts in human history, but it was not the last.